Organics - Frequently Asked Questions

 What schemes and grant aids are available?

 The Organic Farming Scheme (OFS) is now open for new applications.
+Closing date for applications is 30th April 2021.

 Consult DAFM for further details, including full terms and conditions.